 [The views keep improving as we traverse to the final ridge.
 King Edward at center. ++]

-[Not going to be as easy as it looks - but the summit is in sight now! ++]
+[Not going to be as easy as it seemed about 3 photos ago, but the summit is in sight now. ++]

 [We traversed on the west side of the ridge wherever it made sense.]

 [Steven points the way!
 We're all pretty psyched at this point.]

 [This is what it's all about!
 Great fun on the final ridge to the summit of one of my favorite peaks of all time. ++]